holdensmagicalunicorn/splunk-sdk-python/README.md

 The Splunk library included in this SDK consists of two layers of API that can be used to interact with splunkd.
-The lower layer is referred to as the _binding_ layer and is basically a thin wrapper over a pluggable HTTP library (httplib by default) that handles tasks such as Splunk authentication and optional mapping of Splunk namespaces to URL paths and that provides a low level HTTP interface to Splunk for devlopers who want full control over the calls made to splunkd and who basically want to code "close to the wire".
+The lower layer is referred to as the _binding_ layer.
+It is a thin wrapper around low-level HTTP capabilities,
+including:

+* A pluggable HTTP component that can be user-supplied.
+* Handles authentication and namespace URL management
+* Accessible low-level HTTP interface for use by developers who want to be close to the wire.

+You can see an example use of the library here:

     import splunk.binding as binding